oracle-livelabs/apex/oci-rag-agent/7-run-app/7-run-app.md

 ## Introduction

 In this lab, you will explore the application features.
-You will start by uploading the document to the OCI Object Storage.Then you will chat with the Generative AI Agent and it will respond intelligently using the information from your uploaded document.Also you use the Create Session option which helps you start a fresh chat session.
+You will start by uploading the document to the OCI Object Storage.Then you will chat with the Generative AI Agent and it will respond intelligently using the information from your uploaded document.Also you can use the Create Session option which helps you start a fresh chat session.

 Estimated Time: 5 Minutes